dannioliver-lab/SubsManager/README.md

 # SubsManager

-This is the initial commit for the SubsManager repository.
+This is the SubsManager repository.

+## Getting Started

+Welcome to SubsManager!